Australian Institute of Health and Welfare (2022) Injury in Australia, AIHW, Australian Government, accessed 06 October 2022.

 For more detail, see data tables A1–3 and D1–3.

-There is a break in the time series for hospitalisations between 2016–17 and 2017–18 due to a change in data collection methods (see Technical notes for more details).
+By contrast, over the period from 2009–10 to 2016–17 there was an average annual increase of 1.5% in hospitalisations.
+There is a break in the time series between 2016–17 and 2017–18 due to a change in data collection methods (see Technical notes for more details).

 Rates of injury vary between males and females.
 The extent of this variation changes over the course of life – some causes of injury tend to have the greatest impact on younger males, while other causes are more likely to impact older females.

 The following sections explore these differences in age and sex, in general first of all, and then considering specific causes.

 Overall, males had higher rates than females for both injury related hospitalisation and death.
 For hospitalisations, males had higher rates until around age 70, but in older age groups female rates were higher.
 For deaths, male rates were higher for all age groups except for 0–4 year olds.

 In 2019–20, 55% of injury hospitalisations were for males (287,700 cases) and 45% were for females (239,700 cases).
 Correspondingly, the age-standardised rate of injury hospitalisation was higher for males at around 2,200 per 100,000, compared with 1,700 per 100,000 for females.

 The age distribution of injuries differs between the sexes, as illustrated in Figure 4.
 Comparing 5-year age groups:

 In 2019–20, almost two thirds of injury deaths (62%) were for males (8,400 deaths) and 38% were for females (5,000 deaths).
 Correspondingly, the age-standardised rates of death were 63 per 100,000 males, and 30 per 100,000 females.
 Over half of injury deaths (53%) were for people aged 65 and over.